BruceRanger/MandArt/DEV_NOTES.md

 In MandArt:

-1. Remove or comment out Package.swift.
+1. Rename Package.swift to Package.txt.
 2. Move Documentation.docc back to root.
 3. Delete the /docs folder.